UI elements have a hierarchical structure. For example, the card in Bootstrap:

 </ChildrenCounter>

 In addition to the above, you may need to handle child elements before output by changing a part in their props.
-Of course, this can't be done directly, because props are immutable.
+Of course, we can't do it directly because props are immutable.
 You can achieve this behavior by cloning elements with React.cloneElement()

 .